 |Additional Costs||None required|

-You will apply your geographical skills to examine geographical features, patterns and processes.
-You will complete four tasks that together total 4,000 words (or equivalent in multimodal form).
+You will apply your skills of historical inquiry to research, explore, interpret and communicate your understandings of ideas, people and events in history.
+You will complete five tasks that together total 5,000 words (or equivalent in multimodal form).

 Assessment Type 3: Exam - Externally accessed 30%